MohammedBadry/hrpis_rag_chatbot_evaluation/README.txt

 .\public_dir\chatbot-ingest.

 >> Chatbot Invocation Script:
-The script used to invoke and evaluate chatbot interactions, including pure LLM, RAG-based, and hybrid configurations, are located in:
+The base script used to invoke and evaluate chatbot interactions (chatbot core), including pure LLM, RAG-based, and hybrid configurations, is located in:
 .\public_dir\chatbot-calls.

 5)  Reviewer Evaluation Results